 More about Curlers’ knees

 Knee injuries are common with curlers due to the deep flex and weight bearing action of the leading knee.
 Equally, when players rotate their sliding foot outwards for better stability on the ice, they then place additional strain on this knee joint too.
 At Hunt Footcare, our team of foot specialists can help with expert diagnosis, treatment and prevention methods, including specialist supports for all types of curling-related ankle sprains, ligament strains and lower leg ailments.

 Proper curling shoes can prevent injury by offering proper grip on the ice when required, and a smooth gliding action when not.
 Like all shoes, ensure you get the best fit possible.
 Always ensure that you can stand properly in your curling shoes, to give you the best posture on the ice.

-Ill-fitting curling shoes can put pressure on parts of your foot including the heels, the toes and the sides of the feet, which combined with the action of sliding across the ice, can cause a variety of pressure-related conditions, from blisters to bunions and corns.
+Ill-fitting curling shoes can put pressure on parts of your foot including the heels, the toes and the sides of the feet.
+When combined with the action of sliding across the ice, this pressure can cause a variety of pressure-related conditions, from blisters to bunions and corns.
 While a good fit is essential, over-tight curling shoes can trigger ingrown toenails.

-If you suffer from bad posture, leg pain and heel pain when walking or playing, this can often be alleviated with custom-made orthotics, devices that slip into your curling shoes to correct postural imbalances or conditions such as flat feet.
-Many of our sporting customers swear that orthotics have actually improved their game, and curling is not exception.
+If you suffer from bad posture, leg pain and heel pain when walking or, curling, this can often be alleviated with custom-made orthotics.
+Orthotics are devices that slip into your curling shoes to correct postural imbalances or conditions such as flat feet.
+Many of our sporting customers swear that orthotics have actually improved their game, and curling is no exception.